 As you near the end of your pregnancy, you may be feeling exhausted and drained – both physically and emotionally.
 Your bump is getting bigger and bigger as your baby grows and this may result in aches and pains in your back or hips, a very over-active bladder and difficulty sleeping.
 At the same time you may veer between being excited about your baby arriving and anxiety about the birth and becoming a Mum.
 This is all completely normal!
-And although time may feel like it is dragging, rest assured that your baby will be here soon enough.
-In the meantime, having some pregnancy reflexology may help you to relax, sleep better and prepare your body and mind for labour.
+And having some pregnancy reflexology can help you to relax, sleep better as well as help prepare your body and mind for giving birth.

-The aim of this treatment is to help support and balance your body as it prepares for labour and to promote relaxation at at time when anxiety levels are often high.
+The aim of this treatment is to help support and balance your body as you prepares for giving birth and can promote relaxation at at time when anxiety levels are often high.
 It can help you to feel calm and centred and in a good place, feeling ready and prepared to birth your baby.
 This type of reflexology should only be carried out by a qualified Pregnancy Reflexologist with specialist training in this area.